DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We added a ‘give details’ field to ‘degree does not meet course requirements’.
 We think that further details will be useful for candidates.

-We added ‘could not verify qualifications’ with a ‘give details’ field.
+We added ‘could not verify qualifications’ and a ‘give details’ field.
 This should help users clearly distinguish between, for example:

 - not having a maths GCSE
 - not being able to prove that they have a maths GCSE or what grade it is